Vamsi (film): Cast

+Production

+Mahesh Babu later expressed dissatisfaction with Vamsi, stating that the film was started without a proper script.
+He revealed that the team began production with only a basic storyline and often improvised on set, uncertain about the direction of the film.
+According to him, the project was initiated under pressure to make a film for Padmalaya Studios.

+Music

 Music was composed by Mani Sharma.

 Reception

 Rediff gave the film a negative review and noted, "Take an ordinary Telugu film.
 Spice it up well with masala.
 Add sizzling dance numbers.
 And you get the ingredients of a good dish called Vamsi".
 Full Hyderabad also gave a negative review and opined, "This one is okay for a lazy Sunday evening in front of the telly, but watching it in a theater paying good money is too much optimism".
 On the contrary, Idlebrain gave the film a rating of three out of five and criticized the last 30 minutes of the film.
+Telugu Cinema wrote "The entire film was shot in rich ambience.
+The camera and music created the right mood.
+The songs were shot in beautiful locale including one in Film City.
+Director should be appreciated for making this old-fashioned story decent with right mixture and timing of comedy and action".